Client Intake Process for Law Firms

 Finally, quality intake can actually save your firm money.
 Being able to vet cases early can help you avoid taking on unprofitable cases and avoid certain malpractice risks.
 Building a good rapport with your clients through your intake process can also improve your reputation and bring in more revenue.

-Goals of the Intake Process
+Goals of the Law Firm Client Intake Process

 As you start working to improve your intake process, there are a few goals you’ll want to keep in mind.